 TOP 3 REASONS YOU SHOULDN’T USE A CLICKER NEXT SCHOOL YEAR

-With waivers extended through SY21-22, Districts all over the country are now having to make more long-term decisions regarding their program.
+Districts all over the country have been having to make more long-term decisions regarding their program.
 One of those decisions being whether or not to continue using your POS or switching over to using a clicker.
 Though it might seem easier to use a clicker, the truth is that it might cause more problems for you down the line.
-Here are 3 reasons why you should continue to use your POS even if you aren’t serving under NSLP.
+Here are three reasons why you should continue to use your POS even if you aren’t serving under NSLP.

 The transition back to NSLP will be easier